OnTheGoSystems/migrate-polylang-to-wpml/README.md

 # Changelog

+## 0.3
+- resolved issue with migration stopping on nginx server

 ## 0.2
 - fixed migration of Chinese languages and Portuguese (pt-pt and pt-br) languages
 - fixed case when the user has set synchronisation options (comp-3271)